Traveling by bike is to take the slow road. This shouldn't be seen as something negative but as something to embrace.

-Therefore, at breakfast, lunch, and dinner you have a free pass to try all of the local cuisine that you can fit down your throat.
+Therefore, at breakfast, lunch, and dinner, you have a free pass to try all of the local cuisines that you can fit down your throat.

 2. It's Great Exercise

-I don’t know about you, but when I’m travelling (without my bike) I get lazy.
+I don't know about you, but I get lazy when I'm traveling (without my bike).

 This doesn't happen with planes, trains, and automobiles (great movie.)

 You need the best quality bike to travel; otherwise, it would be tough.
 5cycling is the resource where you would get more reviews and guides about bikes.